jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (e) the issue of copies of certificates:
   (f) the supply of a copy of an entry in the Register:
   (g) inspecting the Register, or any other document kept by the Board that is open for inspection:
-  (h) supplying to any social worker any document, other than a certificate of registration, required by him or her for the purpose of seeking registration overseas:
+  (h) supplying to any social worker any document, other than a certificate of registration, required by the social worker for the purpose of seeking registration overseas:
   (i) sitting any examination set or assessment recognised by the Board:
   (j) the setting and conduct of competence assessments:
   (k) any other matter relating to anything the Board is required to do in order to carry out its functions.